 The race, also known as La Grande Boucle, includes 21 stages and covers 3,470 kilometers (2156 miles) - the equivalent of riding from London to Syria.
 Just think about that when you next hear someone boast about their gentle evening bike ride.

 They may look like lean, mean, cycling machines, but you would need to power through 482 Big Macs across the three weeks to pedal to the finish-line.
 Or 217 bottles of champagne - when in France, right? - for those who prefer their calories in liquid form.
 The average Tour de France contestant has to consume a gargantuan 123,900 calories over the course of the three weeks, and each cyclist will burn between 4,000 and 5,000 calories during each stage of the race.
-Burn, baby burn.
+Burn baby, burn.

-In this year’s eagerly anticipated race, around 790 tyres will be used by each team, and 405,000 pedal strokes will be executed by each individual rider.
+Around 790 tyres will be used by each team, and 405,000 pedal strokes will be executed by each individual rider.
 That’s taking pedal power to a whole new level.
 And with all that pedalling comes sweat, a hell of a lot of it.
 130 litres of perspiration per rider to be exact, each will sweat enough to fill two baths, or flush a toilet 39 times as they parade around La République Française (and a tiny bit of Spain).
 Take the bath, you need it!

 Henri Cornet set the standard way back in the Tour’s sophomore season in 1904, and 116 years later he remains the youngest cyclist ever to win the Tour de France.
 Which begs the question - what had you achieved by 19?
 The oldest winner of the competition was Firmin Lambot in 1922, achieving the feat aged 36 years and four months old.